“Mirror, mirror, on the wall, who’s the best major gift prospect of them all?”

 It makes sense, right?
-Everyone wants to attract ultra high net worth individuals to their cause.
-But if the UHNWI in question has never donated a single philanthropic dollar, or has never donated to any cause related to yours, maybe you should be looking at other prospects first.
+Everyone wants to attract high net-worth individuals to their cause.
+But if the prospect in question has never donated a single philanthropic dollar, or has never donated to any cause related to yours, maybe you should be looking at other prospects first.
 Wealth capacity is not always the be-all-end-all of a great prospect (although it certainly helps).

 If you’ve read our previous posts on propensity, affinity, and capacity, you understand that the three ratings work in tandem.
 When you can prove your case with all three ratings, you know have a great prospect on your hands.
 If you are missing (or worse, ignoring) one or two of these indicators, you’re missing the bigger picture.